Stationary bikes are uncomfortable as hell in the beginning.

 - Outdoor cyclists have an advantage as road bikes can be taken apart and the saddles replaced or readjusted to fit the individual rider.
 Specialist stores can help with this.
 Some can map a person’s sitz bones to ensure a better fit and they may also allow you to try a saddle for a few weeks before committing to buying one.

 - Indoor cyclists can take advantage of this, too, if they have a universal post to swap the saddle out.
-Gym cyclists and spinners may have to make do with what brand the class or studio is using.
+Gym cyclists and indoor cyclists may have to make do with what brand the class or studio is using.

 - If this sounds like a lot, then don’t panic.
 One of the biggest benefits of the stationary bike is that it’s very beginner-friendly and with a low-barrier of entry.
 Don’t worry too much about the saddle as most people can manage a little discomfort whilst they get used to a new training regime.
 And if you do need to make your indoor bike more comfortable, there are several easy ways of doing it.

-How Do I Make My Spin Bike Seat More Comfortable?
+How Do I Make My Seat More Comfortable?

 Manufacturers treat us as if we are all the same shape and height so never assume the factory-setting position of the stationary bike will be suitable for you.